cysouw/diathesis/text/c02_case.md

 ### [ NAA ] Nominative + accusative + accusative

-There are a few situations in which verbs allow for two accusative objects, like with *lehren* [@Next a] or *abfragen* [@Next b].
+There are a few situations in which verbs allow for two accusative objects, like with *lehren* [@next a] or *abfragen* [@next b].
 However, all of these verbs also allow for other constructions, either dropping one of the accusative arguments (see [@sec:case-double-accusative-drop]) or allowing an alternation between an accusative and a dative (see [@sec:case-double-accusative-dative-swap]).
 There do not seem to be any verbs that obligatorily need two accusative objects.

 :::ex
 a.
 Er lehrt mich den Trick.
 b.
 Er fragt mich den Stoff ab.
 :::

-Double accusatives further regularly appear with quantified objects [@Next a], see [@sec:case-quantified-objects], and named objects [@Next b], see [@sec:case-named-objects].
-Also these verbs regularly allow for one of the accusatives to be dropped [@Next c,d].
+Double accusatives further regularly appear with quantified objects [@next a], see [@sec:case-quantified-objects], and named objects [@next b], see [@sec:case-named-objects].
+Also these verbs regularly allow for one of the accusatives to be dropped [@next c,d].

 :::ex
 a.
 Das Buch kostet mich keinen Pfennig.